Double machine learning to estimate the effects of multiple treatments and their interactions: Neyman orthogonality score function and variance estimation

 \section{Neyman orthogonality score function and variance estimation}

-This section discusses the Neyman orthogonal score --- key ingredients behind the theory of DML --- for multiple treatments and multi-valued regimens.
-The variance estimation are derived accordingly.
-We also describe the asymptotic normality for the estimators in both settings and thereby derive the variance estimator for inference.
+This section discusses the score function for multiple treatments and multi-valued regimens.
+We also describe the asymptotic normality for the estimators in both settings and thereby derive the variance estimator.